DPH Issues Stay At Home Advisory (Nov. 6)

 Virtual Selectboard Meetings

 Since April, the Selectboard has met weekly to discuss COVID-19 and its impacts on the town.
 As of July 7, it resumed its regular first-and-third-Tuesday meeting schedule.
 To view previous meetings, click here.
-Residents can watch the meetings live on channel 15 on the first and third Tuesday of each month at 6 p.m.
+Residents can watch the meetings live on channel 15 on the first and third Tuesday of each month at 7 p.m. or join by using the link posted on the agenda.

 Public Library and Council on Aging